 If you apply a style to text, the text will be formatted as the style specifies (e.g., a first-level heading, a block quotation).
-This helps keep things consistent and avoid forgetting something like applying italics or bold here or there as you’ve done elsewhere.
+This helps you avoid forgetting something like applying italics or bold here or there in a document as you’ve done elsewhere.
+So, using styles helps make your document formatting more consistent.

-If you need to change the formatting, just modify the style, and the formatting for all text with that style will update accordingly.
+If you need to change the formatting, just modify the style.
+The formatting for all text with that style will then update accordingly.
 There’s no need to update every place the style occurs individually.

 Do not use your word processor’s style option to mark different elements of the text (body text, headings, subheads).2

-If we’re writing for SBL Press or a publisher with similar requirements, does this mean we can’t use styles?
-Or, if we do use styles, do we consign ourselves to hours more editing work in order to remove them when we’re preparing to send off a typescript?
+So, if you’re writing for SBL Press or another publisher with similar requirements, does this mean you can’t use styles?
+Or, if you do use styles, do you consign yourself to hours more editing work in order to remove them when you’re preparing to send off a typescript?

-Fortunately, no. Word styles can be converted to the direct formatting that SBL Press and others want.
+Fortunately, no. There are ways to convert Word styles into the direct formatting that SBL Press and others want.
 Here are 10 steps to do just that.3

 1. Add two macros to Word.

-If your document doesn’t have footnotes (e.g., parenthetical citations), you can skip down below and just do steps 4–6.
+If your document uses parenthetical citations, you can just do the steps below involving RTF and WordPad.

-If your document has footnotes, you’ll want to start by creating two macros in Word.
-A “macro” is a small program that runs inside an Office application like Word.
+option).
+To avoid this, you’ll want to start by creating two macros in Word.
+A “macro” is a small program that runs inside a Microsoft Office application like Word.

 Scroll to the bottom of any macro list that comes up.
 Press Enter or click on a blank line after anything else in the window.